+this information;
-Service Records 6.1 You must maintain details of the following: to be maintained position.

-- a. a record of the services provided to Entitled Students, including food, and accommodation; - b. a list outlining the items of clothing and equipment provided to Entitled Students including books, materials and other supplies.
+Service Records to be maintained 6.1 You must maintain details of the following: a. a record of the services provided to Entitled Students, including food, and accommodation;b. a list outlining the items of clothing and equipment provided to Entitled Students including books, materials and other supplies.
 You must retain these records for two years after the Agreement has ended.
 If We make a written request and give You reasonable notice, You must provide Us with any information required by Us for monitoring and evaluation purposes.
 Financial records 6.2 You must keep proper accounts and records of Your transactions and affairs in relation to any money You receive from Us under the Agreement in accordance with the Australian Accounting Standards.
 In particular, all moneys provided by Us must be clearly and separately identified in Your accounts.
-You must keep Your financial accounts and records in such a way as to enable an auditor or other person to examine them at any time and to ascertain Your financial

-Our Audit and monitoring requirements

-- 6.3 You must help Us to monitor and evaluate the services provided by You by: - a. allowing Officers of the Australian Government, at all reasonable times, unhindered access to all accounts, records, documents and papers which relate directly or indirectly to the receipt, expenditure or payment of the Living Allowance or any School Fees Allowance
+You must keep Your financial accounts and records in such a way as to enable an auditor or other person to examine them at any time and to ascertain Your financial position.
+Our Audit and monitoring requirements 6.3 You must help Us to monitor and evaluate the services provided by You by:a. allowing Officers of the Australian Government, at all reasonable times, unhindered access to all accounts, records, documents and papers which relate directly or indirectly to the receipt, expenditure or payment of the Living Allowance or any School Fees Allowance to You and allowing Officers of the Australian Government to copy

-- to You and allowing Officers of the Australian Government to copy this information; - allowing Officers of the Australian Government, at all reasonable times, unhindered access to Your financial accounts and records as described in subclause 6.2 and allowing Officers of the Australian Government to copy this information; - c. providing reasonable assistance to Officers of the Australian Government to locate and copy any material relating to the provision of the services under this Agreement and Your financial accounts and records; - d. allowing Officers of the Australian Government, at all reasonable times, unhindered access to inspect the Hostel; and - e. advising Us of any changes in arrangements for the provision of the services.
+- allowing Officers of the Australian Government, at all reasonable times, unhindered access to Your financial accounts and records as described in subclause 6.2 and allowing Officers of the Australian Government to copy this information; - c. providing reasonable assistance to Officers of the Australian Government to locate and copy any material relating to the provision of the services under this Agreement and Your financial accounts and records; - d. allowing Officers of the Australian Government, at all reasonable times, unhindered access to inspect the Hostel; and - e. advising Us of any changes in arrangements for the provision of the services.